Hugo Keto

-Hugo Oliver Keto (born 9 February 1998) is a Finnish footballer who plays a goalkeeper for Norwegian club Sandefjord.
+Hugo Oliver Keto (born 9 February 1998) is a Finnish professional footballer who plays a goalkeeper for Allsvenskan club IFK Värnamo.

 Career

+Arsenal

 On 4 July 2014, Keto joined the youth academy of English Premier League side Arsenal.

+Brighton

 On 9 July 2018, he joined the youth academy of Brighton in the English Premier League.

+Waterford (loan)

 On 12 February 2019, he was sent on loan to Republic of Ireland club Waterford.

+HJK

-On 6 June 2020, Keto signed for HJK in Finland.
+On 6 June 2020, Keto returned to Finland and signed for HJK Helsinki in Veikkausliiga.

+Sandefjord

-On 24 January 2022, he signed a three-year contract with Sandefjord in Norway.
+On 24 January 2022, he signed a three-year contract with Eliteserien club Sandefjord in Norway.

+IFK Värnamo

+On 26 January 2025, Keto joined Swedish Allsvenskan club IFK Värnamo on a three-year deal until the end of 2027.

+International career

+Keto is a former regular youth international for Finland.
+He was first called up to the Finland senior national team in January 2018 for a friendly match against Jordan, but remained an unused substitute.
+He also received call ups in October and November 2023 for UEFA Euro 2024 qualifying matches.